intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/inference/int8/README.md

 </table>

-After finishing the setup above, download the pretrained model and set the `PRETRAINED_MODEL` environment var to the path to the frozen graph:
+After finishing the setup above, download the pretrained model and set the `PRETRAINED_MODEL` environment var to the path to the frozen graph.
+If you run on Windows, please use a browser to download the pretrained model using the link below.
+For Linux, run:
 ```
 wget https://storage.googleapis.com/intel-optimized-tensorflow/models/v1_8/mobilenetv1_int8_pretrained_model.pb
 export PRETRAINED_MODEL=$(pwd)/mobilenetv1_int8_pretrained_model.pb